olvap80/InstantRTOS/README.md

 All those "OOP in C stuff", where every "embedded guru" invents own "right way" and fancy conventions to do all the boilerplate are **not fun**
 (and "true man on embedded use bare C and assembler" is a myth!)

-C++ was unfameous for embedded because of prejudice caused by some space and time consuming language/runtime features.
+C++ was "not welcome" for embedded because of prejudice caused by some space and time consuming language/runtime features.
-But once those features are cut off it is as efficient as C by code execution time and by binary size (and much easier to develop!).
+But once those features are cut off C++ is as efficient as C by code execution time and by binary size (and much easier to develop!).

-The most fameous embedded platform known for using C++ is Arduino, and C++ fits perfectly even into requirements for their simplest board/CPU.
+The most famous embedded platform known for using C++ is Arduino, and C++ fits perfectly even into requirements for their simplest board/CPU.
-Remomber: all the fears around C++ are well known, but they are easy to google and are easy to find solution :)
+Remember: all the fears around C++ are well known, but they are easy to google and are easy to find solutions :)

 ## Why Coroutines in C++11?
 What about C++20 coroutines?
 Because of [THIS](https://probablydance.com/2021/10/31/c-coroutines-do-not-spark-joy/),
-requiiring dunamic memory allocation for the thing with known (at the momont of creation) size is too drastic for small embedded platforms.
+requiring dynamic memory allocation for the thing with known (at the moment of creation) size is too drastic for small embedded platforms.

 In contrast the simplest [Coroutine in InstantRTOS](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h) requires only sizeof(short) for holding own state and no dynamic memory allocation.

 ## Where is HAL?
-What about registers and periperals?
+What about registers and peripherals?
-The main components of InstantRTOS do not depend on any hardware and platform specifics at all, here is why:
+The main components of InstantRTOS do not depend on any hardware/platform/CPU specifics at all, here is why:

 Delegates(https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h)
 and Coroutines(https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h)